 Main Growing Area: Changbai Mountain National Nature Reserve, Northeast China.

 Ginseng is a rare and expensive Chinese medicine.
-The older Ginseng grows, the better its quality and medicine effect is.
-Generally, it takes around 6 years for Ginseng to grow to adult.
-With long growing period and limited growing areas, Ginseng deserves to be an expensive Chinese food.
+The older Ginseng grows, the better its quality and medicine effect.
+Generally, it takes around 6 years for Ginseng to grow to adult size.
+With such long growing period and limited growing areas, Ginseng deserves to be an expensive Chinese food.
 Ginseng has cosmetic effects, but its value mainly reflects in medicine values.
-Its fleshy root is the famous strong tonic, which is applicable to adjust blood pressure, restore heart function, neurasthenia, physical weakness and other symptoms.
+Its fleshy root is a famous strong tonic, which is applicable to adjust blood pressure, restore heart function, neurasthenia, physical weakness and other symptoms.
 Ginseng can be used to brew wine, cook soup, especially chicken soup.
 In addition, Ginseng can also be eaten raw.

 Average Price: RMB 30/one.